upcontent/UpContent-Marketing/content/post/launch-day-recap.md

 So how did we do?

-Throughout the day, we received a 400% increase in user signups than our previous average and a gained numerous new testimonials that affirmed the direction UpContent is moving toward.
+Throughout the day, we received a 400% increase in user signups than our previous average and gained numerous new testimonials that affirmed the direction UpContent is moving toward.
 We also saw a nice spike in activity on our site and our advertising report revealed some interesting insights about our targeted demographics.

 {{<figure src="/images/Testimonial1.png" title="" alt="Testimonial" caption-top="false">}}